Yellow-billed amazon: Taxonomy

 The yellow-billed was formally described in 1758 by the Swedish naturalist Carl Linnaeus in the tenth edition of his Systema Naturae.
 He placed it with all the other parrots in the genus Psittacus and coined the binomial name Psittacus collarius.
 Linnaeus based his description on an account by the Irish naturalist and collector Hans Sloane that was published in 1725 in his The Natural History of Jamaica.
 Sloan reported that the parrots "are eaten bak'd in pyes and taste as pigeons."
-The Linnaeus mistaken specified the type location as "America" instead of Jamaica.
+Linnaeus mistaken specified the type location as "America" instead of Jamaica.
 The yellow-billed amazon is now one of around thirty species placed in the genus Amazona that was introduced by the French naturalist René Lesson in 1830.
 The genus name is a Latinized version of the name Amazone used in the 18th century by the Comte de Buffon.
 The specific epithet collaria, collarius is from Latin collare and means collar or neck-chain.
 The species is monotypic: no subspecies are recognised.